Download a FREE E-Book with 20 Easy Weeknight Dinners

 • Great leftovers – Irish beef stew makes the best leftovers.
 I love making this on a Sunday and enjoying the leftovers all week long.

-• Butter – you can use unsalted or salted and adjust your final salt amount to taste as needed
+• Butter and olive oil – you can use unsalted or salted and adjust your final salt amount to taste as needed.
+The butter and oil together make a perfect blend of fats for sauteeing the onions and layering the flavors of the soup.

 • Salt, pepper, smoked paprika – this simple spice blend adds a touch of smokiness to the stew

-• Potatoes – you can use any potatoes you would like for this stew
+• Potatoes – you can use any potatoes you would like for this stew.
+I like to use a baby red potato with the skin on.

 • Olive oil – I used extra virgin olive oil, but you can use any neutral oil